The Golden Goose - Level 1

 "Well, be off with you; you will only learn by experience."

 The mother gave him a cake and with it a flask of sour beer.
-When he came into the forest the little old grey man met him, and greeted him, saying.
+When he came into the forest the little old grey man met him, and greeted him, saying."Give me a bit of your cake, and a drink from your flask; I am so hungry and thirsty."

 And the Simpleton answered, "I have only a flour and water cake and sour beer; but if that is good enough for you, let us sit down together and eat."
 Then they sat down, and as the Simpleton took out his flour and water cake it became a rich cake, and his sour beer became good wine; then they ate and drank, and afterwards the little man said.